 - Code simplicity.
 Control-loop(s)+prioritization+thruster-allocation functionality are all implemented in one quite simple module that is easy to maintain.

-- Anti-windup is a non-issue.
+- Anti-windup logic is not required whatsoever.

 - Eliminates the infamous linearization task.